 “The IRP refused to pay gratuity to employees in full but at the same time, gratuity was paid to a total of 141 employees who were close to the top management and company owners.
 This was done in a planned manner.
 Also, they have are now given employment in other subsidiaries of MBIL group such as MBEL, MBPV, MBCEL and HPPL.
 This gratuity was paid before the company went to NCLT, during NCLT period and surprisingly, even after liquidation order by court in September 2018,” allege the workers.

-The company on their part termed the agitation as an illegal strike resorted by workers on November 4, 2017 in a letter to the DLC, Gautam Budh Nagar.
-Meanwhile, the company also registered a trade union in March 2018 which as per the workers “never existed in the first place”.
+The company on their part termed the agitation as an illegal strike resorted by workers on November 4, 2017 in a letter to the DLC, Gautam Budh Nagar under the provisions of U.P.
+Industrial Disputes Act.

 The workers finally submitted a writ petition to the Supreme Court on December 21, 2018.
 In the petition, they state that through “misusing the NCLT law, owner Deepak Puri and his family have let the company be declared defunct”.

 “We believe, the moment when over 2,000 workers who had worked for over two decades were terminated without notice in November 2017 was the first crime.
-It was in violation of labour rights,” Satendra Nagar, former Production Manager, Moserbaer India, who is one of the petitioners tells Delhi Post in an exclusive interview.
-Official communication from Moserbaer India to Delhi Post states that Deepak Puri would respond in the coming week as he is presently travelling.
+It was in violation of labour rights,” Satendra Nagar, former Production Manager, Moser Baer India, who is one of the petitioners tells Delhi Post in an exclusive interview.

 Also read: PNB Scam: A Corporate Governance Failure